Love weekends, hate Sunday nights?

 And I want to know this stuff just as much as you do.

-I’m not a life or career coach.
-I haven’t made radical changes to my working life (at least not yet, anyway).
-But I’m at a stage where I’m starting to question where I want to get to in life and how I’d like the journey to look.
+I started the podcast because I was starting to question where I want to get to in life and how I’d like the journey to look.

 Don’t get me wrong, my day job is interesting enough.
 I like a lot of the people I work with, both colleagues and clients.
 I’ve been doing it a long time.
 It helps me support my family.